Evelyn Hofer has been called “the most famous unknown photographer in America.”

 The portrait of the Shepherd was taken in Spain in 1962.
 I saw him there amid his sheep.
 I got out of the car and asked if he would mind if I took his picture.
 He said no; he was very pleased.
 But by the time I got my tripod set up and was ready, the sheep had run away.
 Then something very sad happened.
 I wanted to pay him.
 He said he would be very happy to accept a pesata or two, but “You’ll have to put it in my pocket,” he said.
 “I don’t have hands and I’m also blind.”
 Then he told me a story.
 “During the Civil War,” he said, I was right at this meadow and there”—he made a gesture with his head—”where the curve of the road goes, a bomb fell.
 It cut off my hands.
 Now I see very little.” –Evelyn Hofer in Portrait: Theory

-You have read this article black and white / documentary photographer / Evelyn Hofer with the title Photographer Profile ~ Evelyn Hofer.
-You can bookmark this page URL http://nikiinwonderland.blogspot.com/2012/02/photographer-profile-evelyn-hofer.html.
+with the title Photographer Profile ~ Evelyn Hofer.
+You can bookmark this page URL https://nikiinwonderland.blogspot.com/2012/02/photographer-profile-evelyn-hofer.html.
 Thanks!